Thanks to modern medicine, people’s life expectancy has never been higher.

-Bottom Line: Eat meat from animals that were raised and fed in a natural way.
-It is healthier and more nutritious.
-If you can't afford it, grain-fed meat is still a much better option than the standard western diet.
+Eat fresh meat from animals that were raised and fed in a natural way.
+It’s healthier and more nutritious.

-This includes salmon, trout, haddock, cod, sardines and many, many others.
+Popular types of fish include salmon, trout, haddock, cod, sardines and many others.

-Fish is rich in high-quality proteins, various essential nutrients and omega-3 fatty acids, which are excellent for the brain, heart and various other parts of the body.
+Fish is rich in high-quality proteins, various essential nutrients and omega-3 fatty acids, which promote heart and brain health.

-Omega-3 fatty acids appear to be especially important for mental health and prevention of cardiovascular disease (4).
+Omega-3 fatty acids appear to be especially important for mental health and the prevention of heart disease (

-Omega-3s are very beneficial for depression, which means that eating fish 1–2 times per week may literally make you feel better every single day (5).
+They are also very beneficial for depression, which means that eating fish 1–2 times per week may make you feel better every single day (

 Just imagine, the nutrients contained in one egg are enough to grow an entire baby chicken.

-Despite what has been claimed for the past few decades, eating eggs does not give you heart attacks.
+Despite what some health experts have claimed for the past few decades, eating eggs does not give you heart attacks.

-A study in 30 overweight and obese women revealed that a breakfast of eggs (compared to a bagel) made them eat fewer calories for up to 36 hours (9).
+A study in 30 overweight and obese women revealed that a breakfast of eggs caused them to eat fewer calories for up to 36 hours, compared to a bagel breakfast (

-Spinach, broccoli, cauliflower, carrots and many, many others.
+Vegetables include spinach, broccoli, cauliflower, carrots and many others.

-Vegetables are rich in fiber, antioxidants and many nutrients that are important for the human body.
+They are rich in fiber, antioxidants and nutrients that are important for your body.

-I recommend eating vegetables every day.
-They're healthy, filling, low in calories and add variety to the diet.
+It’s recommended to eat vegetables every day.
+They are healthy, filling, low in calories and a good way to add variety to your diet.

-Bottom Line: Vegetables are high in fiber, antioxidants and nutrients, but very low in calories.
+Vegetables are high in fiber, antioxidants and nutrients but very low in calories.
 Eat a variety of vegetables every day.

-But fruits are more than just bags of fructose.
-They’re also high in fiber, antioxidants, vitamin C, have a low energy density and are almost impossible to overeat.
+They’re high in fiber, antioxidants and vitamin C, have a low energy density and are almost impossible to overeat.

-Bottom Line: Fruits are real foods.
-They are tasty, increase variety in the diet and don’t require preparation.
+Fruits are among the healthiest whole foods.
+They are also tasty, increase dietary variety and don’t require preparation.

 Nuts and seeds contain a lot of essential nutrients and are particularly high in vitamin E and magnesium.

 However, nuts are high in calories and can hinder weight loss for some people.
-Therefore, I suggest eating nuts in moderation if you find yourself constantly snacking on them.
+Therefore, eat nuts in moderation if you find yourself constantly snacking on them.

 Root vegetables like potatoes and sweet potatoes are healthy, nutritious and very filling.

-Many populations around the world have eaten massive amounts of tubers and remained in excellent health (17).
+Many populations around the world have relied on tubers as a dietary staple and remained in excellent health (

-However, they are still very high in carbs and prevent the metabolic adaptation required to reap the full benefits of low-carb diets.
+However, they are still very high in carbs, mainly starch, and prevent the metabolic adaptation required to reap the full benefits of low-carb diets.

-Supplement your diet with some healthy fats and oils such as butter, coconut oil, lard, olive oil and others.
+Supplement your diet with some healthy fats and oils, such as olive oil and fish oil.

 For high-heat cooking, it’s best to choose saturated fats like coconut oil and butter.
-Their lack of double bonds makes them more resistant to the high heat.
+Their lack of double bonds makes them more resistant to high heat (

-Bottom Line: Supplement your diet with some healthy saturated and monounsaturated fats.
-If appropriate, take some cod fish liver oil each day.
-Choose saturated fats for high-heat cooking.
+Supplement your diet with some healthy saturated and monounsaturated fats.
+If appropriate, take some fish liver oil each day.

-High-fat dairy products are rich in healthy fats, calcium and other nutrients.
+High-fat dairy products are rich in saturated fats, calcium and other nutrients.

-In a large review study published in 2012, consumption of high-fat dairy was associated with a lower risk of weight gain over time (20).
+In one large review, the consumption of high-fat dairy was associated with a lower risk of weight gain over time (

 However, it definitely suggests that high-fat dairy products aren’t the villain they’ve been made out to be.